Chief Usher, Tremont Theatre, Inc. - Shubert Theatre

 Essential Job Duties:

-• Perform all other duties customarily performed by a Function Sales Manager, or as directed by the Employer.
+• Perform all other duties customarily performed by department heads, or as directed by the Employer.

 Boch Center